 Raj Hathiramani

-How to do it: Hold a single heavy dumbbell vertically with both hands underneath chin, in front of chest.
+A 30-Day Squat Challenge for Runners: Hold a single heavy dumbbell vertically with both hands underneath chin, in front of chest.
 Stand with feet shoulder-width apart, toes pointed slightly out.
 Send hips back and down, bending knees to lower into a squat.
 Keep chest lifted.
 Drive feet into ground to stand back up.
 Repeat.

 2. Sumo Squat